-Library Services (Montgomery Campus)
+Montgomery Campus

 The basic function of the library is to provide resources and services to meet the informational needs of Montgomery campus students and faculty.
-The Rosa Parks Library is located at 252 Montgomery Street on the second and third floors of the Rosa Parks Library and Museum Building.
+The Rosa Parks Library is located at 252 Montgomery Street on the second floor of the Rosa Parks Library and Museum Building.
 The library houses both print and non-print materials and is open seven days a week.
 The library's collection includes monographs, serials, microfiche/microfilm material, audiovisual items, and computer software.
 Books periodicals are housed on open shelves for easy access, but a valid student and/or faculty ID is required to checkout materials.
-Library services include inter-library loan, orientations and bibliographic instruction, and photocopy facilities.
+Library services include interlibrary loan, orientations and bibliographic instruction, and photocopy facilities.
 A Media viewing room, computer lab, and study rooms are also available for patron use.
 Electronic resources are available in a variety of subject areas.
 Remote access is available via the Troy University-Montgomery homepage.